 We cover all this in our Travel Hacking section.
 Our ranking of the best credit cards in Canada will also be updated monthly in this section.
 And you will also find a lot more articles that talk about how to use your miles and points, to be continued.

 So, back to the insurance, it’s very simple.

-When your flight is delayed for four hours, you notify the insurance company, keep proof of the delay (details below) and then spend $500 on meals, essential items and a hotel.
+When your flight is delayed for over four hours, you notify the insurance company, keep proof of the delay (details below) and then spend $500 on meals, essential items and a hotel.

 You then fill out the insurance form once you’re back home, send the receipts and they send you a cheque to reimburse everything within a few weeks.
 It’s very simple, I’ve done it several times.

 There are several travel credit cards that offer “Flight Delay Insurance” for free.
 Maybe you even have it already.